Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 1. Go to Live Agent.
 2. On the left side of the screen, select **Conversations**.
 3. From the **Inboxes** list, select an Inbox.
-4. From the Conversations list, select your conversation where you want to add a label.
+4. From the **Conversations** list, select your conversation where you want to add a label.
 5. On the right of the conversation chat, go to **Details > Conversation Actions**.
 6. Under the **Conversation Labels** section, click **Add Labels**.
-7. Scroll or type to search for a Label, click a Label.
+7. Scroll or type to search for a label, then click a label.
 You can add multiple labels at once.

-The Label will be added to the Conversation.
+The label will be added to the conversation.

 ### Send a Response
 <div class="divider"></div>